Skip to main content

 Value Analysis

-At $34.95, the LifeStraw Go Series sits at the entry point for complete filter bottle systems.
-The Katadyn BeFree ($39.95) offers faster flow but with a collapsible flask that is less durable for everyday use.
-The LifeStraw Peak Squeeze ($37.95) costs $3 more but offers a faster flow rate and ultralight collapsible design.
-The LifeSaver Jerrycan ($289.99) provides virus removal but is a vehicle-mounted system at eight times the price.
+At its current price, the LifeStraw Go Series sits at the entry point for complete filter bottle systems.
+The Katadyn BeFree (priced slightly higher) offers faster flow but with a collapsible flask that is less durable for everyday use.
+The LifeStraw Peak Squeeze (a few dollars more) offers a faster flow rate and ultralight collapsible design.
+The LifeSaver Jerrycan (a premium vehicle-mounted system) provides virus removal but at many times the price.
 For users who want a single bottle that filters and tastes good across hiking, gym, office, and travel use cases, the Go Series hits the value sweet spot.

-The ongoing cost is modest: replacement carbon capsules at $8-10 every 2-3 months ($32-60/year for daily use) and the membrane is essentially a multi-year investment.
-Compare this to buying bottled water at $1-2 per bottle — the Go Series pays for itself within the first month of daily use.
+The ongoing cost is modest: replacement carbon capsules every 2-3 months (a modest annual cost for daily use) and the membrane is essentially a multi-year investment.
+Compare this to buying bottled water daily — the Go Series pays for itself within the first month of daily use.
 The Go Series is not the best at any single metric: not the fastest (BeFree), not the lightest (filter straws), not the most protective (GRAYL GeoPress with virus removal).
 But it is the best all-arounder — a reliable, well-built, 2-stage filter bottle that works well in the widest range of daily and outdoor situations.

 Frequently Asked Questions